List of Rehabs in Florida

-Unfortunately, there are many people who don't qualify for Medicaid coverage in Florida that also cannot afford to purchase private insurance.
-Thankfully, Florida offers an exchange program that provides assistance to those who fall within this uninsured gap.
+Unfortunately, many people who don’t qualify for Medicaid coverage in Florida cannot afford private insurance.
+Thankfully, Florida offers an exchange program that assists those who fall within this uninsured gap.

-This exchange program provides discounted rates for policies based on the person's income.
-The policies are made available during specific enrollment periods and can be found on the federal website Healthcare.gov.
-Florida has the highest rate of exchange program enrollment in the country, with more than 2.1 million people enrolling in 2021.
+This exchange program provides discounted rates for policies based on the person’s income.
+The policies are available during specific enrollment periods and can be found on the federal website Healthcare.gov.
+Florida has the country’s highest exchange program enrollment rate, with more than 2.1 million people enrolling in 2021.

-The following insurers are available in Florida's health insurance marketplace:
+The following insurers are available in Florida’s health insurance marketplace for 2023:

 - Blue Cross Blue Shield of Florida (Florida Blue)

 - Aetna CVS Health/Coventry Health Plan of Florida